Isaac Anderson-Henry

-Isaac Anderson-Henry of Woodend FRSE (né Anderson, 1800 – 21 September 1884) was a Scottish lawyer and horticulturist.
+Isaac Anderson-Henry of (born Anderson, 1800 – 21 September 1884) was a Scottish lawyer and horticulturist.
+A friend of Darwin, he was keenly interest in plant hybrids.

 Life

-A lawyer in practice in Edinburgh, he is shown as Isaac Anderson SSC in 1840, living at 14 Maryfield, and having offices nearby at 4 Montgomery Street.
+Anderson was baptized at Caputh on 14th July 1800.
+He studied law and began to practice in Edinburgh, he is shown as Isaac Anderson SSC in 1840, living at 14 Maryfield, and having offices nearby at 4 Montgomery Street.
+He added the name Henry later.

 He retired from law practice in 1861 upon his wife's inheritance of estates in Woodend, Perthshire, when he changed his name to Anderson-Henry, enabling him to pursue horticulture.
 He was president of the Botanical Society of Edinburgh (1866-7), and collected plants from right around the world, including the Andes, north-western Himalayas, and New Zealand.
-He studied plant hybridisation in a time that was before the rediscovery of genetics, and was a sometime correspondent of Charles Darwin.
+He studied plant hybridisation before the rediscovery of genetics, and was a sometime correspondent of Charles Darwin.
+He noted the need for air by plant roots.

 In 1869 he was elected a Fellow of the Royal Society of Edinburgh his proposer being John Hutton Balfour.

 In his final years he lived at Hay Lodge in Trinity, Edinburgh.